-- Professor Eddie Kuo (郭振羽教授), Emeritus Professor, Nanyang Technological University (NTU), and Academic Advisor, Singapore University of Social Sciences, Founding Dean (1992 - 2003) of NTU Wee Kim Wee School of Communication and Information, a former member of the multi-agency Translation and Interpretation Steering Committee (2004), and a former member of NTU council (2003 - 2006).
+- Professor Eddie Kuo (郭振羽教授), Emeritus Professor, Nanyang Technological University (NTU), and Academic Advisor, Singapore University of Social Sciences, Founding Dean (1992 - 2003) of NTU Wee Kim Wee School of Communication and Information, former member of the multi-agency Translation and Interpretation Steering Committee (2004), and former member of NTU council (2003 - 2006).

 - Adjunct Professor Lim Jim Koon (林任君兼任教授), former Editor-in-Chief, Chinese Newspapers Division, Advisor to the Center for World Chinese Media Studies at Peking University, Adjunct Professor in the Lee Kuan Yew School of Public Policy at NUS.

-- Professor Goh Yeng Seng (吴英成教授), Asian Languages and Cultures Academic Group, National Institute of Education (NIE), Nanyang Technological University (NTU), a former member of the multi-agency Translation and Interpretation Steering Committee.
+- Professor Goh Yeng Seng (吴英成教授), Asian Languages and Cultures Academic Group, National Institute of Education (NIE), Nanyang Technological University (NTU), former member of the multi-agency Translation and Interpretation Steering Committee.

 - Mr Lau Ping Sum (刘炳森先生), Simultaneous Interpreter for live TV telecast of PM's National Day Rally speech from 1985 to 2015, part-time Simultaneous Interpreter in Parliament 1967 to 1980 and 1998 to date, Consultant (People's Action Party HQ), former MP (Yio Chu Kang), MP (Ang Mo Kio GRC), and Political Secretary (Health).